-Different projects should be loosly coupled by definition.
+Different projects should be loosely coupled by definition.
 That’s what makes them, well, different projects.
 So, it stands to reason that they should be managed independently and have their source code isolated, right?
 Maybe?

 What seems like a good idea can have some interesting consequences.
 It gets even more interesting based on where those project boundary lines are drawn.
 For example, a system consisting of microservices and/or microfrontends could conceivably have several projects, each with one or more independently deployable artifacts.
 What if one or more of those projects share a common dependency?
 What if two or more of those projects were tested together?
 What if someone worked on more than one of those projects?
 It’s easy to see that jockeying between multiple repositories and maintaining consistent versioned dependencies across different repositories can quickly become a significant productivity drag factor.

 For simplicity’s sake, we’ve adopted the following definition for a monorepo.

 A monorepo (mono repository) is a single repository that stores all of your code and assets for every project.

 |One place for source code||Many different places for source code|

 |Builds must be segmented within the repository||Repository may be able to have a single build|